 I'm glad it went the way it did.

 Oma passed away on July 1, 2014, surrounded by her family.
-We maxed out at 38 - we're breeders!
+There are over 50 of us now - we're breeders!
 She was such a light of joy and happiness through my life - always quick with a laugh and a smile.
 Opa tears up when he talks about her: "She waited for me through the war".